andreyleskov/api-gatecoin-dotnet/README.md

-API_client_csharp
+API Client CSharp
 =================

-GatecoinServiceInterface for accessing the Http API, in C#
+GatecoinServiceInterface is a toolkit for accessing the Http API, in C#